 4. Learn from your mistakes

 A long time ago when I was still an engineer, I walked into a performance evaluation and my manager at the time actually gave me a bad evaluation.
-I sat there a little surprised, and I said, “Hey!” and I listed all the things that I had done.
-He said, “Rags, perception is reality”.
+I sat there a little surprised, and I said, "Hey!" and I listed all the things that I had done.
+He said, "Rags, perception is reality".
 That I think is something that at the time I was kind of mad at him about.
-But overtime you know, especially as I’ve been doing more of a product role in the roles that I do, I realised that it was actually quite a profound bit of feedback that he had given me.
+But overtime you know, especially as I've been working in more product roles, I realised it was quite profound feed.
 Because if you think about it, a product manager’s role is about managing multiple stakeholders at once.
-You have engineers & designers who they work with on one hand, customers, sales, internal clients on one side, and their managers in some sense, the people who report to them.
+You have engineers & designers who they work with on one hand, customers, sales, internal clients on one side, and their managers, the people who report to them.

 It's very easy in that situation to compartmentalise information to different groups.
 So for instance, if you're talking with engineers and they give you an update, it's very easy to forget to give that update to the marketing team, and essentially time and time again what you run into is there is dissimilar information that different people know that you work with.
 That basically creates a perception among people that is very different for the same product that everybody is trying to build together.

-And the impact of that is essentially you know, it goes back to what he said, “perception is reality”, everybody then thinks that the product is in a very different state, whereas everybody is working together and it’s the same thing.
-So I mean I think for me it’s been one of the things that is on the top of my mind to make sure that, that perception of the product, or whatever we’re building, is quite well managed and handled, because otherwise it can actually really hurt the products that you’re building.
+It goes back to what he said, "perception is reality", everybody then thinks that the product is in a very different state, whereas everybody is working together and it's the same thing.
+So I think for me it's been one thing that is on the top of my mind to make sure that, that perception of the product, or whatever we're building, is well managed and handled, because otherwise it can actually really hurt the products that you're building.

 5. Define your KPI's